Dispute Terminology

 Dispute Tags

-Tags refer to the "labels" that can be applied to IP Assets in the protocol when raising a dispute.
+Tags refer to the “labels” that can be applied to IP Assets in the protocol when raising a dispute.
 Tags must be whitelisted by protocol governance to be used in a dispute.
-The initial set of tags are planned to be:
+The initial set of tags (and theirbytes32

 Dispute Tag | Explanation |